pali-english/pali-english.github.io/README.md

 so hard to get over in the world,
 their sorrows fall from them,
 like a drop from a lotus-leaf.

+    Yo: whoever
+    Cetaṁ: this
+    Sahate: prevails over
+    Jammiṁ: wretched
+    Taṇhaṁ: craving, desire
+    Loke: in the world
+    Duraccayaṁ: hard to get over
+    Sokā: sorrows
+    Tamhā: from them
+    Papatanti: fall
+    Udabinduva: like a drop
+    Pokkharā: lotus-leaf

 Taṁ vo vadāmi bhaddaṁ vo,
 yāvantettha samāgatā;